bia-pain-bache/BPB-Worker-Panel/docs/en/docs/faq.md

     Cloudflare takes about 4–5 minutes to register Pages domains.
 Give it time, refresh, and it should work.

 ??? question "Why doesn’t the panel show the Block Ads checkbox?"
     Extensions like `uBlock`, `AdGuard` or even some browsers with built-in ad-block settings, can hide it.
 Disable them for the panel.

+??? question "Why wizard is detected as Virus in windows?"
+    The wizard app lacks `Code signing certificate` and has to download worker.js on you PC, customize it and deploy to Cloudflare which is a suspicious behaviour to Anti Viruses, known as Trojan/Downloader.
+So you have to temporarily disable Windows defender or any other Anti Virus program.